New: 100+ health biomarkers for $190

 Chronic inflammation has long been known to double your risk of heart disease, but prior to now, inflammation has never been a SMuRF: standard modifiable risk factor for heart disease.

 The American College of Cardiology just released recommendations that change that.
-The ACC is now recommending that everyone measure inflammation (specifically, hs-CRP) via a blood test:
+The ACC is now recommending that everyone measure inflammation (hs-CRP) via a blood test:

 Because clinicians will not treat what they do not measure, universal screening of hsCRP in both primary and secondary prevention patients, in combination with cholesterol, represents a major clinical opportunity and is therefore recommended.
 American College of Cardiology

-There were a many interesting bits of evidence that led to this recommendation.
+There were many interesting pieces of evidence that led to the recommendation to screen using hs-CRP.
 The whole article, published in JACC, is worth a read, but this blog post extracts a few of the most interesting parts — or at least, the parts I thought were most interesting.

 Want to skip ahead and measure your inflammation?
 Empirical Health's advanced heart health panel includes hs-CRP, ApoB, Lp(a), and other critical heart health biomarkers.